pyserial/pyserial/documentation/pyserial.rst

 is compatible with Python 2.0 on Windows, Linux and several un*x like systems, MacOSX and Jython.

-On Windows releases older than 2.5 will depend on pywin32_ (previously known as win32all)
+On Windows, releases older than 2.5 will depend on pywin32_ (previously known as win32all)

 .. _download: https://pypi.python.org/pypi/pyserial